Condition based maintenance

 - Sensors can be retrofitted to equipment or installed during manufacture for continuous data collection

-Critical systems that require considerable upfront capital investment, or that could affect the quality of the product that is produced, need up-to-the-minute data collection.
-More expensive systems have built in intelligence to self-monitor in real time.
-For example, sensors throughout an aircraft monitor numerous systems while in flight and on the ground to help identify issues before they become life-threatening.
-Typically, CBM is not used for non-critical systems and spot readings will suffice.
+Critical systems that require considerable upfront capital investment or could affect the quality of the product produced need up-to-the-minute data collection.
+More expensive systems have built-in intelligence to self-monitor in real time.
+For example, sensors throughout an aircraft monitor numerous systems in flight and on the ground to help identify issues before they become life-threatening.
+Typically, CBM is not used for non-critical systems, and spot readings will suffice.